Obama expands U.S. sanctions on Russians over Crimea annexation

 In a potentially ominous move, Obama said he had signed a new executive order that clears the way for U.S. sanctions against broad sections of the Russian economy should Putin's military make moves beyond Crimea and into southern and eastern Ukraine.

-Senior administration officials said many parts of the Russian economy could be targeted, including the financial services sector and the key energy, defense and mining sectors.
+Senior administration officials said many parts of the Russian economy could be targeted, including the financial services sector and the key energy, defence and mining sectors.

 Russia's oil and gas industry alone accounts for nearly half of the country's annual budget revenues.